LucasAntonsen/CSC-225/A3/README.md

 # Assignment 3
-Implementation of an array equality algorithm using recursion.
+Implementation of an array equality algorithm using recursion in O(nlog n) time.